hist3907b-winter2015/module4-holes/exercises.md

 ## Exercise 1
 ### Network Visualization

 In exercise 1, you will transform your Texan Correspondence data into a network, which you will then visualize with Gephi.
 The detailed instructions are [here](gephi.md).
+I would recommend that you also take a long look at Scott Weingart's series, [Networks Demystified](http://scottbot.net/HIAL/?s=%20networks%20demystified).
+Finally, [heed our warning](http://www.themacroscope.org/?page_id=449).

 -----